 We use the \code{TYPE} flag to identify galaxies as all objects whose $\code{TYPE} \neq \code{PSF}$.
 We use \code{FLUX} and \code{MW\_TRANSMISSION} to calculate dereddened magnitudes, where \code{MW\_TRANSMISSION} is calculated using the coefficients in \citet{Schlafly2011} and the map from \citet{schlegel98}.\footnote{\http{legacysurvey.org/dr7/catalogs/\#galactic-extinction-coefficients}}

-We use \code{SHAPEEXP\_R} (or \code{SHAPEDEV\_R}) as our effective photometric radius, $R_{r,\text{eff}}$, for objects that are better fitted with Exponential (or De Vaucouleurs profiles).
+We use \code{SHAPEEXP\_R} (or \code{SHAPEDEV\_R}) as our effective photometric radius, $R_{r,\text{eff}}$, for objects that are better fitted with an Exponential (or De Vaucouleurs) profile.
 For objects that are better fitted with a composite profile, we linearly interpolate between these two radii according to the value of \code{FRACDEV} to set $R_{r,\text{eff}}$.

-We approximate the SDSS $grz$ magnitudes as:
+We approximate the SDSS $grz$ magnitudes as

-These photometric shifts were determined in the several degree region of overlapping coverage between the two surveys.
+These photometric shifts were determined in the several-degree region of overlapping coverage between the two surveys.

-We define ``good'' galaxy targets in the Legacy Surveys catalogs as objects that satisfy \emph{all} of the following criteria.
+We define ``good'' galaxy targets in the LS catalogs as objects that satisfy all of the following criteria.
 Note that each of the following criteria is applied to all three bands ($grz$) unless otherwise noted:

+Here the first criterion requires the presence of $g$- and $r$-band measurements, the second criterion is a standard quality cut, and the remaining criteria remove sources that are not well described by the model due to either bad fits or significant blending.\footnote{Definitions of these flags can be found at \https{www.legacysurvey.org/dr7/files/}.}

 Even with the above selection criteria, a noticeable number of objects have unrealistic model radii.
 In most cases, the model is attempting to compensate for nearby sources that were not identified as objects and creates an elongated light profile.
-Hence we further require our galaxy targets to satisfy:
+Hence, we further require our galaxy targets to satisfy

-The criteria for selecting ``good'' galaxy targets from LS catalogs that we described here are rather aggressive --- they are needed to avoid a large number of spurious objects in our source catalogs.
-To ensure our source catalogs are still complete down to our magnitude limit, we only use LS catalogs to supplement SDSS/DES catalogs in this stage of the SAGA Survey (see the next section on the merging process); that is, we do not observe hosts that have \emph{only} LS coverage.
-These issues have been mitigated in the recently released LS DR8 and we plan to update our LS photometric catalogs in Stage III.
+The criteria for selecting ``good'' galaxy targets from LS catalogs that we described here are rather aggressive; they are needed to avoid a large number of spurious objects in our source catalogs.
+To ensure our source catalogs are still complete down to our magnitude limit, we only use LS catalogs to supplement SDSS/DES catalogs in this stage of the SAGA Survey (see the next section on the merging process); that is, we do not observe hosts that have only LS coverage.
+These issues have been mitigated in the recently released LS DR8, and we plan to update our LS photometric catalogs in Stage III.